Powers of Finance and General Purposes Committee

 1.21 Smoke Free

-2.2 To consider the School’s indicative funding, notified annually by the Department for Education, and to assess its implications for the School, in consultation with the Headteacher and in advance of the financial year.
+2.2 To consider the School’s budget statement notified annually by the Department for Education, and to assess its implications for the School, in consultation with the Headteacher and in advance of the financial year.

-2.3 To consider and recommend to the Governing Body the School’s budget before the start of each financial year.
-One year actual and two year forecast.
+2.3 To consider and recommend to the Governing Board the School’s budget before the start of each financial year.

 2.4 To receive and determine the broad budget headings and areas of expenditure to be adopted each year including the level and use of any contingencies fund or balances, ensuring the compatibility of all such proposals and the development priorities set out in the School Improvement Plan.